 So how do I know about tuiles when I don’t bake often?
-I haven’t seen them sold in the U.S., but almond tuiles are very popular in Vietnam.
+I haven’t seen them sold in the U.S., but these thin almond cookies are very popular in Vietnam.
 It’s undeniable that there are a lot of French influences in many aspects in Vietnam.
 Most of the bakeries in Vietnam are French-style and sell a variety of French cakes and cookies.
 I used to buy and eat tens of almond tuiles every week.

-How to make almond tuiles
+How to make tuile cookies

-You’ll need all-purpose flour, egg whites, granulated sugar, sliced almonds, melted butter and vanilla extract.
+For this recipe, you’ll need all-purpose flour, egg whites, granulated sugar, sliced almonds, melted butter and vanilla extract.
 When it comes to tuiles, it’s all about the light, delicate and crisp texture.
 Therefore, it’s very important that you measure ingredients carefully.
 Otherwise, the texture may not be right.
 It would be best if you could weigh ingredients by grams.

 Basic tuiles don’t need to have almonds, but almonds add a nutty aroma which makes tuiles more delicious.
 Using sliced almonds with no skin will result in more beautiful tuiles than using almonds with skin.